jadlimcaco/design-systems-repo/README.md

 # Design Systems Repo

 Welcome to the Design Systems Repo.
-A frequently updated collection of Design System examples, articles, tools and talks.
+A frequently updated and growing collection of Design System examples, articles, tools and talks.

+The goal of the project is to put together a comprehensive and curated list of design systems, style guides and pattern libraries that you can use for inspiration.

 ---

 ### How to Contribute

-Detailed contribution guidelines are a work in progress. 🚧 You can just submit a PR for now with the markdown file and image of what you want to add, or submit it [here](https://jad8.typeform.com/to/XnIDFZ).
+Detailed contribution guidelines are a work in progress. 🚧

+You can just submit a PR for now with the markdown file and image of what you want to add, or submit it [here](https://jad8.typeform.com/to/XnIDFZ).

 ---